davidf9265/marketAnalizer/README.md

 # 10eqstest

 ## Test information
+### Branch "continuation"
+This branch contains the continuation of the test (out of the given time).
+Check it if you like to.

 ### Instructions
 * NVM use to use the node version suited for this project
 * npm install